peiwang062/towards-realistic-predictors/README.md

 ## Usage

-Since our code is not an end-to-end trainable model, please run
+Since our code is not an end-to-end trainable model (for a improved new version, please turn to [an end to end for realistic predictors](https://github.com/peiwang062/end2end_realistic_predictors), please run
 ```
 train_HPnet_dataset_net_net.py
 ```